sarthak268/sarthak268.github.io/_pages/zero_to_one.md

     }
 </style>

+*How to build the future by creating something new 🚀*

 - *Zero to One*
     - Every moment in business happens once.
 The next Bill Gates will not build an operating system.
 The next Larry Page or Sergey Brin won’t make a search engine.
 And the next Mark Zuckerberg won’t create a social network.
 If you are copying these guys, you aren’t learning from them.
     - The act of creation is singular, as in the moment of creation, and the result is something fresh and strange.